- Home

 Some people find donation and the choice in the Donor Register difficult topics to discuss at home.
 We don't tend to talk about it easily with our friends and family.
 Fortunately, it doesn't have to be a heavy or difficult conversation at all.
 Perhaps these tips can help you:

-• Choose a quiet moment
+- Choose a quiet moment

-• Tell why you think it is important to talk about your choice
+- Explain why you think it is important to talk about your choice

-• Give space to feelings that arise
+- Make space for feelings that arise

 Week of the Donor Conversation